sync-fm/web/README.md

 ## Configuration

-The project imports a local config file: `syncfm.confic.ts`.
+The project imports a local config file: `syncfm.config.ts`.
 Place any API keys or service configuration there.
 The app also exposes server endpoints that rely on the `syncfm.ts` library.
 By default syncfm.config.ts just reads from process.env, look at .env.example :3

 ## Usage